vanus-labs/docs/content/connectors/source/mongodb.md

 ### (Optional) Verify the Source connector

-Answer a new document in your database with the following command.
+insert a new document in your database with the following command.
 ```shell
 db.mongo_source.insert({"test":"demo"})
 ```